msabrishami/isc-website-mjhp/markdowns/housing.md

 ## Housing Scams

-It's unfortunate but important to be aware of the scams that can occur when searching for housing, especially as an international student or newcomer.
+It is unfortunate but important to be aware of the scams that can occur when searching for housing, especially as an international student or newcomer.
 Here are some common scams and ways to avoid them:

 ### Advance Fee Fraud